A Holistic Survey of Wireless Multipath Video Streaming: Layer-based survey of multipath wireless video streaming approaches

 James et al.~\cite{james2016multipath} explored ``Whether MPTCP would always benefit mobile video streaming?".
 This research analyzed the performance of different scenarios for DASH over MPTCP.
 The results show that having two paths with stable bandwidths is beneficial even with small bandwidth capacity on the secondary path.
 Another positive impact of an additional link is when the primary path has high bandwidth variability.
 However, there are some harmful cases too.
 For example, adding an unstable secondary path could harm the stable primary path or when the bandwidth of the secondary path is not enough to transmit higher video bit rates.
 Therefore, MPTCP is significantly sensitive to bandwidth fluctuation.
 The results also show that unnecessary multipath causes more energy consumption, resource wasting or increase cost of the quality switch.

-One note regarding provide multipath delivery for DASH is about which one of the client or the server is responsible for packet scheduling decisions.
-In all the surveyed works that spread data over separate TCP connections in Table~\ref{DASH Table}, the client is responsible for choosing the proper path and fetching the suitable segments/subsegments over that path due to the fact that DASH logic is on the client side.
+One note regarding provide multipath delivery for DASH is about which one of the client or the server is responsible for packet scheduling decisions. {In Table~\ref{DASH Table}, all the surveyed works that spread data over separate TCP connections, and also the proposed work~\cite{go2019hybrid}, which uses both TCP and UDP connections,} the client is responsible for choosing the proper path and fetching the suitable segments/subsegments over that path due to the fact that DASH logic is on the client side.
 But, integration of DASH with MPTCP is challenging when DASH logic resides on the client side, and MPTCP scheduler is on the server side.
 Besides, MPTCP is transparent to the application layer.
 Therefore, in the surveyed works of Table~\ref{DASH Table}, which MPTCP is used as transport protocol, rate adaptation logic is kept at the client side.
 But, scheduling decisions related to packet selection and distributing them through the paths are placed at the server side or both client and server side.
-The surveyed works~\cite{corbillon2016cross},~\cite{ojanpera2016network}, MP-DASH~\cite{han2016mp} and~\cite{nam2016towards} are more related to the cross layer protocol stack.
+The surveyed works~\cite{corbillon2016cross},~\cite{ojanpera2016network}, MP-DASH~\cite{han2016mp} and~\cite{nam2016towards} are more related to the {cross-layer} protocol stack.
 So, we will discuss them with details about scheduling strategies in Section~\ref{sec: Cross Layer Approaches}.
 The other works are explained in more details below.